Guest Judge(s) for 2025: CHRIS PETIT and IAIN SINCLAIR

 2010: Nora Foster and Stephen McNeilly

-Swedenborg House is a fully inclusive not-for-profit publishing house, museum and cultural venue based in Bloomsbury, London.
+Swedenborg House is a fully inclusive not-for-profit publishing house, gallery, museum and cultural venue based in Bloomsbury, London.
 It hosts a diverse and lively programme of events.
 Featured speakers and artists have included Simon Armitage, A S Byatt, Brian Catling, Jeremy Deller, Deborah Levy, Iain Sinclair, Marina Warner and many others.

-“. . . a centre for the discussion of ideas, particularly the interface between the arts, philosophy and ethics - all trying to get to the heart of the human condition, and our place in the world.”
-Ken Worpole, writer and social historian on Swedenborg House, 2021.
+“. . . a centre for the discussion of ideas, particularly the interface between the arts, philosophy and ethics—all trying to get to the heart of the human condition, and our place in the world.” —Ken Worpole, writer and social historian on Swedenborg House, 2021.

 Information about previous film festivals and Emanuel Swedenborg can be found by following the website link above.

-Selected films will be screened online, and live screened at Swedenborg House on December 2, 2023.
-Winners will be selected by a guest judge and will receive a distinctive prize related to the festival.
-The online shortlisted films will also be open to a public vote and prize.
+Shortlisted films will be screened on 6 December 2025 (venue tbc).
+Winners will be selected by our guest judge(s) and will receive a distinctive prize related to the festival.
+Longlisted films will be screened over subsequent days at Swedenborg House, with some selected for inclusion in curated slots.

 Previous prize winners: